drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 page-key: books
 subscribe_source: books
 book_collections:
-  - software-engineering-architecture-microservices
-  - software-engineering-software-development
-  - software-engineering-career-building-professionalism-inspiration
-  - governance-product-technical-project-management

-reads:
-  - careerguide
-  - cleanarchitecture
-  - buildingmicroservices
-  - dataintensive
-  - cleancode
-  - 97things
-  - softskills
-  - thecleancoder
-  - smartandgetsthingsdone
-  - pragmaticprogrammer
-  - codecomplete
-  - artofunittesting
-  - xunit
-  - refactoring
-  - hfdesignpatterns
-  - gofdp
-  - dpruby
-  - leanstartup
-  - theaccidentalcreative
-  - steallikeanartist
-  - showyourwork
-  - interactiondesign
-  - nojsyet1
-  - agileppp
+  - leadership-people-and-teams
-  - aspnetcoremvc
+  - engineering-organizations-and-delivery
-  - csharpindepth
+  - software-architecture-and-systems
-  - fsharp3
+  - craft-and-career
-nextreads:
+start_here:
   - peopleware
-  - themythicalmanmonth
-  - userstoriesapplied
+  - thephoenix
-  - clrviacsharp
+  - accelerate
-  - legacycode
+  - turntheshiparound
-  - realworldfp
+  - radicalcandor
 ---

 {% capture intro %}
 <div class="collection-anchor" id="collection-top"></div>

-These hand-picked book collections have helped me skyrocket my career in the Software Industry.
-Apart from pushing me to become a better professional, they have also inspired me to pursue personal goals and achieve more in life.
-This intro used to be much longer, and all the book descriptions used to be on this page, but I have decided to move [my thoughts on books](#thoughts) to the end and book descriptions to their respective collection's page.
+These hand-picked book collections shaped how I think, how I build software, and how I lead engineers.
+The first collection, Leadership, People & Teams, is the centre of gravity: this is an engineering leadership blog, and these are the books I would hand to any engineer growing into the work of running teams and organisations.

-Whether you are a Software Engineer, DevOps Engineer, Architect or Manager, I guarantee that you can find something that deserves a spot in your personal book collection.
-I have read most of the books in this list more than once, as the experiences I acquire between reads help me see that knowledge in a different light.
+Whether you are a Software Engineer, Tech Lead, Architect, or Manager, you will find something here that deserves a spot in your personal collection.
+I have read most of these more than once, as the experiences I acquire between reads help me see the same ideas in a different light.
+[My thoughts on books](#thoughts) live at the end.

 > You can only connect the dots looking backwards. -- Steve Jobs

-I tend to update this list about once or twice a year.
-To get notified when this happens, you can <a href="#mc_embed_signup">subscribe to the DrinkBird newsletter</a> (a very low frequency newsletter).
+I update this list once or twice a year.
+To get notified when that happens, <a href="#mc_embed_signup">subscribe to the DrinkBird newsletter</a> (a very low frequency newsletter).

 Jump to collection: